Mutant League Football: Teams

 Teams are composed of aliens, skeletons, robots, trolls, and superhumans.
 Seven players are on the field for each team, instead of the usual eleven.
 Many of the teams are based on real life teams, with names like the Deathskin Razors and the Midway Monsters.
-Players also have humorous names, like Bones Jackson (Bo Jackson), K.T.
-Slayer (Lawrence Taylor), Joe Magician (Joe Montana) and Scary Ice (Jerry Rice).
-However, despite all the death and destruction, the competition aspect is still high, and requires much strategy, especially compared to games like NFL Blitz.
+Players also have humorous names, like Bones Jackson (Bo Jackson), L.T.
+Impaler (Lawrence Taylor), Joe Magician (Joe Montana) and Scary Ice (Jerry Rice).
+However, despite all of the death and destruction, the competition aspect is still high, and requires much strategy, especially compared to games like NFL Blitz.